fredhicks/Blades-in-the-Dark/README.md

     * Bypassed unnecessary extra padding around the sheet
     * Veteran special ability added to all playbooks for clarity
     * Frame features are now a repeating section, as they should be
+    * Improved spacing for action dots when expanding the sheet

 ### 1.15
 * Added 10-clocks, courtesy of Chris McDonald